broncio123/champs-booksprint-planning/demo/champsbook/content/act2/2-Ches/roam_mass_energy_var.md

 value of $r$ at which the transition from vibration to rotation occurs, for example $a=1$ represents a late transition [@Mauguiere2014b; @Mauguiere2014; @Krajnak2018] and $a=4$ an early transition [@Mauguiere2014b].
-In this paper we shall explore all values of $a$ that may be relevant to roaming.
+In this chapter we shall explore all values of $a$ that may be relevant to roaming.

 The total energy $H(r,\theta,p_r, p_\theta)=E$ is given in kcal/mol with